kazurayam/KatalonPropertiesDemo/README.md

 >>> GlobalVariable.hostname default value: ''
 >>> GlobalVariable.hostname new value: 'demoaut.katalon.com'
 ```
-These lines indicates that the GlobalVariable.hostname initially had empty value, but it was changed by the Test Listener with new value loaded from `katalon.properties` file you created.
+These lines indicates that the `GlobalVariable.hostname` initially had empty value, and was changed by the Test Listener with new value loaded from `katalon.properties` file you created.

 # How I solved it